moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

   by organization are to be rotated first before they can be migrated.
   This might require the organization to perform self-rotation of such tokens.

-1. Why we do not use JWT?
+1. Why don't we use JWT?

 The JWT is truly meant to be used as an ephemeral token, usually tied with the time-limited operation.
 It is strongly not preferred to store JWT for a long periods of time.
 JWT is also not user-friendly, and should rather be used in a concept of IDP frameworks like OAuth2.